ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 Note that we stuck the `.csv` header into the first file which is being written by the rank 0 process.

 ### 5 communicate that the work is done
-In each process, when the work is done and we have returned from the `make_positions` function we call:
+In each process, when the work is done and we have returned from the `make_stars` function we call:
 ~~~
-    make_positions(ra, dec, group_size, outfile)
+    make_stars(ra, dec, group_size, outfile)
     # synchronize before moving on
     comm.Barrier()
 ~~~